personal-ai/whitepaper/README.md

 ### Swap Price Calculation

 Due to limitations of the Solidity language, some approximations must be made when actually performing swap price calculation on-chain.
-Solidity uses fixed-point arithmetic by applying a decimal offset to integer values, so calculations are done in integer values that are then scaled by an appropriate factor (specifically by a factor of $10^{18}$).
-The parameters $a$, $b$, and $c$ must also be appropriately scaled so that the final MATs backed curve is in the correct units.
+Solidity uses fixed-point arithmetic by applying a decimal offset to integer values, so calculations are done in integer values that are then scaled by an appropriate factor (specifically by a factor of 10<sup>18</sup>).
+The parameters a, b, and c must also be appropriately scaled so that the final MATs backed curve is in the correct units.
 The Babylonian method<sup><a href="#links">4</a></sup> is used to calculate square roots, giving a quadratically convergent and sufficiently accurate algorithm for swap pricing.

-In code, it is assumed that $s_1>s_0$ to give us strictly positive values from the above swap price formula.
-For example, the inputs to calculate the buy swap price for amount $B$ starting at supply $S$ would be $s_0=S$ and $s_1=S+B$.
-To calculate the sell swap price for amount $L$ starting at supply $S$, set $s_0=S-L$ and $s_1=S$.
+In code, it is assumed that s<sub>1</sub> > s<sub>0</sub> to give us strictly positive values from the above swap price formula.
+For example, the inputs to calculate the buy swap price for amount B starting at supply S would be s<sub>0</sub> = S and s<sub>1</sub> = S + B. To calculate the sell swap price for amount L starting at supply S, set s<sub>0</sub> = S - L and s<sub>1</sub> = S.

 The all-or-nothing property of blockchain transactions enables the execution of atomic buy and sell swaps between AI Coins and MATs.
 This means that the actions of updating a user’s AI Coin balance and their MAT balance will either both occur, or neither of them will occur.
 For buy swaps, there is an additional step of properly setting allowances to let the AI Coin contract transfer MATs on behalf of the buyer.
 Backend systems take care of this step for users within the Personal AI custodial ecosystem, but external users must keep this extra step in mind.
 The AI Coin contract exposes a swapPrice() function that can be used to check the MAT price for any given swap.